topliceanu/mongoose-gen/README.md

 ## Example

-In this example we will generate a `book` mongo collection, mongoose.Schema and Model from a simple json document `book.json`.
+In this example we will generate a `books` mongo collection, mongoose.Schema and Model from a simple json document `book.json`.

+To see the full range of options for the json document, see [/test/fixtures/descriptor.json](https://github.com/topliceanu/mongoose-gen/blob/master/test/fixtures/descriptor.json).

 _book.json_